Zwickau

-Zwickau is the seat of the West Saxon University of Zwickau (German: Westsächsische Hochschule Zwickau) with campuses in Zwickau, Markneukirchen, Reichenbach im Vogtland and Schneeberg (Erzgebirge).
+Zwickau is the seat of the Westsächsische Hochschule Zwickau - University of Applied Sciences Zwickau with campuses in Zwickau, Markneukirchen, Reichenbach im Vogtland and Schneeberg (Erzgebirge).
 The city is the birthplace of composer Robert Schumann.

 Zwickau has historically been one of the centres of the German automotive industry.
 It is the cradle of Audi and its forerunner Horch.
 Horchwerke AG Zwickau was founded there in 1904 and was renamed to Audiwerke Zwickau AG in 1909.
 Zwickau was also the seat of VEB Sachsenring (now Sachsenring GmbH), which produced East Germany's most popular car, the Trabant, in Zwickau.
-Since 1990, there is a large Volkswagen plant in Zwickau-Mosel.
+Since 1990, there has been a large Volkswagen plant in Zwickau-Mosel.

 The 167 km Zwickau Mulde River, originating in Schöneck/Vogtl. in the Western Ore Mountains, traverses the city in a south-to-north direction.
 It enters Zwickau between Zwickau-Cainsdorf and Zwickau-Bockwa, and leaves at Zwickau-Schlunzig near the Volkswagen plant, and is spanned by 17 bridges within the city.
 The Silver Road, Saxony's longest tourist route, connects Dresden with Zwickau.

-Zwickau can be reached by car via the nearby Autobahns A4 and A72, the main railway station (Zwickau Hauptbahnhof), via a public airfield which takes light aircraft, and by bike along the Zwickau Mulde River on the so-called Mulderadweg.
+Zwickau can be reached by car via the nearby Autobahns A4 and A72, the main railway station (Zwickau Hauptbahnhof), a public airfield which serves light aircraft, and by bike along the Zwickau Mulde River on the so-called Mulderadweg.